superpermutators/superperm/FastDCM/README.md

 ## Known issues

-`FastDCM` will currently not work with the **integrated Intel graphics** that run the display on some Mac laptops and Mac Minis, as opposed to using a discrete GPU.
+`FastDCM` will currently not work with **integrated Intel graphics** (for example, those that run the display on some Mac laptops and Mac Minis); it requires a discrete GPU.
 If your system has *both* integrated Intel graphics and a discrete GPU, you can select the discrete GPU using the `gpuName` option described below.

 ## Building